sidaroz/journaling-project/README.md

 ### Challenges

 - Had difficulty in the beginning with linking our api to our client website.
-- Our emoji counter was only linked to one particular emoji and we didn't know how to change counter for all 3 emojis.
+- Our emoji counter was only linked to one particular emoji and we didn't know how to change counter for all 3 emojis, but we figured out how to sync the